Lufthansa’s 10-and-10 Widebody Bet — and Why the Split Matters

 Why a 10-10 Split and Not a Single-Type Bet

 The economic case for fleet commonality is unambiguous.
 Pilots type-rated on one airframe cannot fly the other without expensive transition training.
 Spare parts, ground equipment, and maintenance contracts compound when fleets diverge.
-Every major carrier from Emirates (777-only) to ANA (787-heavy) has tried to push fleets toward concentration.
+Every major carrier from Emirates (long just 777s and A380s) to ANA (787-heavy) has tried to push fleets toward concentration.
 The arithmetic of cost favours single-type orders.

 And yet, in 2026, the arithmetic of risk increasingly favours the opposite.
 Boeing has spent six years working through the 737 MAX crisis, the 787 production scandal at Charleston, the 777X certification delays (now pushed into 2027 at the earliest, with Emirates and Cathay openly grumbling), and the broader cultural mess that produced the door-plug episode in early 2024.
 Spohr remembers all of this.
 So does every airline planner working through long-cycle widebody decisions.